John of Ruusbroec

 John of Ruusbroec or Jan van Ruusbroec (/nl/; 1293/1294 – 2 December 1381), sometimes modernized Ruysbroeck, was an Augustinian canon and one of the most important of the medieval mystics of the Low Countries.
 Some of his main literary works include The Kingdom of the Divine Lovers, The Twelve Beguines, The Spiritual Espousals, A Mirror of Eternal Blessedness, The Little Book of Enlightenment, and The Sparkling Stone.
 Some of his letters also survive, as well as several short sayings (recorded by some of his disciples, such as Jan van Leeuwen).
-He wrote in the Dutch vernacular, the language of the common people of the Low Countries, rather than in Latin, the language of the Catholic Church liturgy and official texts, in order to reach a wider audience.
+He wrote in the Middle Dutch vernacular, the language of the common people of the Low Countries, rather than in Latin, the language of the Catholic Church liturgy and official texts, in order to reach a wider audience.

 Life

 Until his ordination

 John had a devout mother, who brought him up in the Catholic Church; nothing is known about his father.
 John's surname, Van Ruusbroec, is not a surname in the modern sense but a toponymic that refers to his native hamlet - modern-day Ruisbroek near Brussels.

 At the age of eleven he left his mother, departing without leave or warning, to place himself under the guidance and tuition of his uncle, Jan Hinckaert, a canon regular of St. Gudule's, Brussels.
 Hinckaert was living according to his Apostolic views with a fellow-canon, Frank van Coudenberg.
 This uncle provided for Ruysbroeck's education with a view to the priesthood.
 In due course, Ruysbroeck was presented with a prebend in St. Gudule's, and ordained in 1318.
 His mother had followed him to Brussels, entered a Béguinage there, and died shortly before his ordination.